qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectoranalysis.rst

 ---------------------------
 Generates basic statistics for a field of the attribute table of a vector layer.
 Numeric, date, time and string fields are supported.
 The statistics returned will depend on the field type.

-Statistics are generated as an HTML file and are available in the :menuselection:`Processing --> Results viewer`.
+Statistics can be generated as a table or an HTML file and are available in the :menuselection:`Processing --> Results viewer`.

 **Default menu**: :menuselection:`Vector --> Analysis Tools`